 Our next step is to make the pillars for the parrot to fly through.
 We will do this by making a custom sprite.
 Hover over the circle in the bottom right corner for adding a sprite, and select the option (third from the top) that looks like a paintbrush.

 Use the “rectangle” icon from the last option in the first row to draw a pillar sprite.
-See below how we placed two long vertical rectangles and two short horizontal rectangles to make our pillars.
+See below how two long vertical rectangles and two short horizontal rectangles are drawn and placed to make our pillars.
+Feel free to change the fill color and the outline to customize!

 4. Make a background for the end of the game